Nutrition

 Choosing Veggies for Type 2 Diabetes

-Although we love broccoli and its health benefits, this doesn't mean it is the only veggie you should be eating.
+Although we love broccoli and its health benefits, that doesn’t mean it is the only veggie you should eat.
 Our philosophy is the more, the merrier!
 Plus, bonus points for incorporating as many colors as possible.
 When selecting your veggies, here are some things to remember:

 • Choose fresh, frozen, and canned vegetables and vegetable juices without added sodium, fat, or sugar.

-• If using canned or frozen vegetables, look for ones that say no salt was added to the label.
+• If using canned or frozen vegetables, look for ones that say no salt added ” on the label.

 • As a general rule, frozen or canned vegetables in sauces are higher in both fat and sodium.